 The remainder of the paper is structured as follows.
 We first motivate the importance and power of observing process, rather than mere products, when learning from others (Caldwell & Millen, 2009; Derex, Godelle, & Raymond, 2013).
-We then introduce a social learning task that is amendable to both formal computational modeling and human behavioral experiments.
-We then introduce a computational model based on probabilistic program induction for this task.
-Finally, we compare the results of this model qualitatively to behavioral data.
+We then introduce a social learning task that is amenable to both formal computational modeling and human behavioral experiments.
+Next, we introduce a computational model based on probabilistic program induction for this task and conduct a study of its dynamics in simulation.
+Finally, we compare our model to human behavioral data.